 Challenges Faced by Victims

 One of the greatest challenges faced by victims in the aftermath of crime is trying to find a new state of normal.
 They are often overwhelmed and confused.
 While many services are currently available for victims in our community, access to those services may require traveling to different offices or searching many websites.
 Victims may need to travel to multiples places to find the services they need.
 Issues with child care and transportation to these appointments may result in victims making a decision not to seek out the help they need.
 Often victims return to their abusers for financial support, housing, and child care.

-“The Family Justice Center will make it easier for victims to seek help, reduce the number of times a victim has to tell their story and will improve the accessibility of services and resources,” said Family Justice Center Executive Director Candace Cooledge.
+“The Family Justice Center makes it easier for victims to seek help, reduces the number of times a victim has to tell their story and improves the accessibility of services and resources,” said Family Justice Center Executive Director Candace Cooledge.